 Real Estate Depreciation Planning

 We want to take this opportunity to describe a very important tax break approved by the IRS for owners of residential rental property and other types of buildings purchased or constructed after 2013.
-This tax break is called “cost redeprsegregation.”
+This tax break is called “cost segregation.”
 The tax savings can be very substantial and realized immediately.

 Most owners of residential rental property depreciate the entire cost of their building over 27.5 years.
 Owners of other types of buildings acquired in 2014 or later, such as offices, retail space, grocery stores, restaurants, warehouses, and manufacturing plants often depreciate the entire cost using a 39-year depreciation period.
 Under IRS cost segregation guidelines, however, a portion of a building’s cost can be depreciated over much shorter periods, usually five or seven years.